GallagherSecurity/cc-rest-docs/training/README.md

         "endTime": "2020-03-06T00:00:00Z"
     }

-That example would put the door’s entry access zone in free mode until midnight March 6.
+That example would put the door's entry access zone in free mode until midnight March 6.

 ## Status flags